SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image16.png)

 Note that the mock data that was added in step (11) for entity scp.cloud.Individual properties **businessPartnerID** and **addressID**\
-need to match existing business partner address data keys in your S/4 HANA cloud system when later switching from mock data to real S/4 HANA Cloud connectivity.
+need to match existing business partner address data keys in your SAP S/4 HANA cloud system when later switching\
+from mock data to real SAP S/4 HANA Cloud connectivity.

 You can test the new associations in the preview browser tab.
 Select service entity **Individual** and add the following to the browser Url